valsteen/note_effects_vst/README.md

 ## MIDI delay

 Bitwig's timeshift is not modulable, and note delay is limited to 10ms.
 This plugin just delays all midi signal from <1ms to 1 second.

+## Maximum note duration

+Can be useful to modulate the length of notes after a note latch for instance, without enforcing the minimum duration as well, that would happen if you would do it using the note length device.
+Can be also handy if you're looking for a workaround for notes that keep running.

 ## Building the VSTs